chalmersplasmatheory/FIKA/README.md

   ```bash
   something else
   ```
+Note that this is only an example.
+It is not required to remove `MPICH` dependencies as long as your version of `MPICH` is compatible with your HDF5 version.
+Make sure however, that your MPI implementation is unaffected by other dependencies.
 Once compatible versions of MPI and HDF5 have been installed, compile HDF5 with MPI and install h5py by running,

 for MacOS:
   ```bash